Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 backend, and the complexities of the codebase come from transferring data, keeping things balanced, and rendering.

-Here's a picture from their [SciPy 2023 tutorial](https://www.youtube.com/watch?v=G0Yc3ck4lC8) to illustrate how data
+Here's a picture from the Bokeh docs on [contributing to BokehJs](https://docs.bokeh.org/en/latest/docs/dev_guide/bokehjs.html#contributor-guide-bokehjs) to illustrate how data
 flows:

 <img alt="Image of Bokeh data model flow represented as a flow chart moving from